 Intel recommends the use of ATX and microATX form factor motherboards and chassis for boxed processors.
 The ATX and microATX form factors provide consistency of airflow to the processor and simplify desktop system assembly and upgrade.

 ATX thermal management components are different than Baby AT components.
 In an ATX, the processor is located close to the power supply, rather than close to the front panel of the chassis.
 Power supplies that blow air out of the chassis provide proper airflow for active fan heatsinks.
 The boxed processor's active fan heatsink cools the processor more effectively when combined with an exhausting power supply fan.
 Consequently, the airflow in systems using the boxed processor should flow from the front of the chassis directly across the motherboard and processor and out through the power supply exhaust vents.
 Boxed processors with chassis that conform to the ATX Specification Revision 2.01 or later are highly recommended.
-For more information on the ATX form factor, please visit the ATX* Web site.
-A list of ATX chassis manufacturers can also be found on the ATX web site.
+For more information on the different form factors, please visit the Form Factor web site.
+A list of design specifications can be found on the Developer Resources section.